texas-robocamp/texas-robocamp.github.io/virtual/programming/simple_math_user_input.md

   conversionFactor = 0.1654;
   moonWeight = earthWeight*conversionFactor;
-  cout << "Something weighing " << earthWeight << "lbs on earth would would weigh "<< moonWeight << " lbs on the moon." << endl;  //print out conversion
+  cout << "Something weighing " << earthWeight << "lbs on earth would would weigh "<< moonWeight << " lbs on the moon." << endl;  //print out conversion return 0;
 }
 ```

 {{ site.data.alerts.tip }}
 Notice how the value for earthWeight is printed with "lbs" right next to it?
-Cout will not add spaces between your strings and the variables you print.
+Cout will not add spaces between the strings and the variables you print.
 For readability, it's good practice to include these spaces yourself.
 {{ site.data.alerts.end }}

 ## Operators